 He is co-owner of Olssons Trappor and the second generation of the family-owned business to work with staircase production in Färila, just north of Ljusdal.
-The business began with production of rural style furniture in the beginning av 1990s, and gradually went over to staircase production.
+The business began with production of rural style furniture in the beginning of the 1990s, and gradually moved over to staircase production.
 The company was early on the market with CNC technology, something which made the staircases more advanced, and the fit more accurate.

 “Today we’ve come so far that that we can rely on the technology, and don’t need to test assemble the staircases before delivery.
 Provided the order placed is accurate in its measurements, the staircase will be accurate.
-We work however with organic material, so certain steps in our production involve manual craftsmanship, and will always do so.”
+We work, however, with organic material, so certain steps in our production involve, and will always use, manual craftsmanship.”

 What is your strongest selling point?

-“We often hear that we have good and personal service.
+“We often hear that we have good, personal service.
 Many people appreciate communicating with the same person throughout the entire process.